carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 been specifically installed:

 ~~~
-$ conda env export --name machine-learning-env --from-history environment.yml
+$ conda env export --name machine-learning-env --from-history > environment.yml
 ~~~
 {: .language-bash}

-In short: to make sure others can reproduce your environment, use `--from-history`.
+In short: to make sure others can reproduce your environment independent of the operating systems in use, add the `--from-history` argument.

 > ## Create a new environment from a YAML file.